Understanding and Controlling Repetition Neurons and Induction Heads in In-Context Learning: Experimental Setting

 Our primary purpose of the experiments is to investigate the effect of repetition neurons and induction heads on the performance of ICL tasks.
 To quantify their contributions, we compare the recall of the model on binary classification tasks before (original) and after ablating these neurons and heads.
 In Sections~\S\ref{sec:com_ab} and~\S\ref{sec:joint_ab}, we define $\Delta\mathrm{Recall}$ as the difference between the model’s recall after intervention and its original recall.

-For the fine-grained analysis of the impact of ablation on the ICL tasks, we separately report the recall on Pattern and Non-Pattern subsets, instead of the metric combining them, such as the F1 score.
-Prior works suggest that the repetition-related components play several roles, such as capturing the repetitive input and stimulating repetitive outputs~\cite{olsson2022incontextlearninginductionheads,hiraoka-inui-2025-repetition}.
+For the fine-grained analysis of the impact of ablation on the ICL tasks, we separately report the recall on Pattern and Non-Pattern subsets, rather than the metric that combines them, such as the F1 score.
+Prior works suggest that the repetition-related components play several roles, such as capturing the repetitive input and stimulating repetitive outputs~\cite{olsson2022incontextlearninginductionheads, yan2024understanding, hiraoka-inui-2025-repetition}.
 Considering their ability to capture repetitive inputs, we would see a different trend in the performance change between the Pattern and Non-Pattern subsets when ablating these components.
 Specifically, we hypothesize that they will disproportionately support correct labeling of Pattern examples, where the few-shot context itself repeats the target sequence, while having little impact on Non-Pattern inputs.
-We evaluated these subsets separately to identify the effect of neurons and heads on repetitive and non-repetitive samples uniquely.
+We evaluated these subsets separately to identify the effect of neurons and heads on repetitive and non-repetitive samples.

 For all experiments, we used 10-shot examples for the ICL tasks if not otherwise mentioned.
 We consider the token output immediately after the input query as the answer of the model\footnote{We used unrelated labels ``Foo'' and ``Bar'' instead of ``Pattern'' and ``Non-pattern,'' following \citet{crosbie-shutova-2025-induction}.}, and calculate the recall based on this answer.
 Each experiment is run three times independently, and we report the average result across these runs.